neelthakor21/CVE_Scraper/README.md

 ```bash
 CVE_scrap.py -q QUERY
 ```
-QUERY -> giv the keywor related the CVE.It takes keyword about CE and search and give numbers of links of CVEs related that keyword.
+QUERY -> give the keyword related the CVE.It takes keyword about CE and search and give numbers of links of CVEs related that keyword.

 ## Examples